Janneman84/iosMathText/README.md

 ### Editing LaTeX

 If you edit the text of `MathTextView` the underlying LaTeX codes will show which you can edit to your liking.
-As soon as finish editing the formatted equations will be shown, so you can instantly see if your edits were succesful.
+As soon as finish editing the formatted equations will be shown, so you can instantly see if your edits were successful.

 <img width="302" height="656" alt="Simulator Screenshot - iPhone 17 - 2026-07-05 at 10 31 42" src="https://github.com/user-attachments/assets/7a070c6f-d9be-43f4-8d75-f55dbef42ef4" />
 <img width="302" height="656" alt="Simulator Screenshot - iPhone 17 - 2026-07-05 at 10 31 35" src="https://github.com/user-attachments/assets/cf8d3636-ae17-48fd-aaa2-bde6e70cb400" />